L50N/server-connection-on-linux/README.md

 ## Prerequisites

-- Wireguard must be installed on the system.
+- Wireguard and sshfs must be installed on the system.
 - SSH keys must be configured to establish a connection to the target server.

 ## Usage